MattMS/ESM_reader/parser/main.coffee.md

 ## Relative imports

 These functions are the different types of Buffer processors that can be called.
-The appropriate one is chosen by the `single_pass` switching function.
+The appropriate one is chosen by the `pick_parser` switching function.

 	add_type = require './add_type'